 The End.
 (Episode 5-6)

 Jonathan’s mum practically reveals Jonathan as a psychopath, almost at the same time, we find out Henry hid the murder weapon, and may infact be the culprit, thereby taking our focus from Franklin as the killer, to Jonathan, to Sylvia at some point, to Elena’s husband, to Grace, and now to Henry.
-Henry doesn’t help matters though, he plays the role like he just may be guilty, and since we find out that he did indeed know his father was having an affair.
-Well, anything is possible, and Jonathan indeed tells us this, suggesting that (An 11-year old boy bludgeoned a middle-aged woman), it’s the most unbelievable thing I have ever heard, but ofcourse in Jonathan’s mind and David E.Kelley’s universe, that could always happen.
+Henry doesn’t help matters though, he plays the role like he just may be guilty, and since we find out that he indeed knew his father was having an affair.
+Well, anything is possible, and Jonathan suggests that anything id possible, (The likelihood of an 11-year old boy bludgeoning a middle-aged woman is unbecoming though), it’s the most unbelievable thing I have ever heard, but of course in Jonathan’s mind and David E.Kelley’s universe, that could always happen.

-Jonathan’s interrogation on the stand, is quite commendable though, so is Miguel’s, he plays the role of the distraught, confused boy,unaware of what the consequences of his words could mean, and earnestly, that’s so beautiful to watch.
+Jonathan’s interrogation on the stand, is quite commendable though, so is Miguel’s, he plays the role of the distraught, confused boy, unaware of what the consequences of his words could mean, and earnestly, that’s so beautiful to watch.
 Well, turning to Grace finally becoming the woman we all needed her to be and turning her back on Jonathan to give a revealing statement maligning him and his character, Jonathan Fraser is able to be convicted.
-And if you didn’t already figure it out, he is indeed a psychopath, and the evil murderous kind, who bludgeoned his lover to death, not even in a jealous rage or, the heat of passion, or in a moment of rage, but just because , she failed to do his bidding., and dared to touch his male ego.
+And if you didn’t already figure it out, he is indeed a psychopath, and the evil murderous kind, who bludgeoned his lover to death, not even in a jealous rage or, the heat of passion, or in a moment of rage, but just because she failed to do his bidding, and dared to touch his male ego.
 The end of the show is very anti-climactic though, instead of revealing some unforseen suspect, it leads us down the most predictable part and reveals, the suspect all along, as the killer.
-In a moment, that almost plays a trick on your mind, where you are like, I saw this coming, but how did i not know for certain?.
+Which leaves all the viewers feeling played, cause you have to question how we all saw this coming, but did not know for certain?.

-It makes for a beautiful; work of art, a timeless sequence in my opinion, and unlike the naysayers of the plot, I’m fully in support of the show not really revealing any shockers, but still intriguing us regardless, cause Grace’s race towards Jonathan and Henry at the bridge, honestly could have broken my heart, as I wondered whether Mr psychopath will be up to his same tricks again, and truthfully, that was where my own distaste lied, not in the fact that Jonathan was indeed revealed as the culprit, but in the fact, that for a man now known for despicable antics, I did expect some wild goose chase or resistance from him last minute, but in the end, he just succumbed to the hands of justice, and that was really lack-lustre in my opinion, for a man now-revealed as an inbred monster.
+In conclusion, the show makes for a beautiful work of art, a timeless sequence in my opinion, and unlike the naysayers of the plot, I’m fully in support of the plot not really revealing any shockers, but still intriguing us regardless, cause Grace’s race towards Jonathan and Henry at the bridge, honestly could have broken my heart, as I wondered whether Mr psychopath will be up to his same tricks again, and truthfully, that was where my own distaste lied, not in the fact that Jonathan was indeed revealed as the culprit, but in the fact, that for a man now known for despicable antics, I did expect some wild goose chase or resistance from him last minute, but in the end, he just succumbed to the hands of justice, and that was really lack-lustre in my opinion, for a man now-revealed as an inbred monster.